 You may exercise any of your rights in relation to your personal data by written notice.
 You can get in touch with us by emailing info (at) e-tabs.com.

 A cookie is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and stored by the browser.
 The identifier is then sent back to the server each time the browser requests a page from the server.
 This enables the web server to identify and track the web browser.
 If you do not know what cookies are, or how to control or delete them, then we recommend you visit http://www.aboutcookies.org.uk/ for detailed guidance.
 Currently, we operate an ‘implied consent’ policy which means that we assume you are happy with this usage.
 If you are not happy, then you should either not use this site, or you should delete the cookies having visited the site, or you should browse the site using your browser’s anonymous usage setting (called “Incognito” in Chrome, “InPrivate” for Internet Explorer, “Private Browsing” in Firefox and Safari etc.)

 We use both “session” cookies and “persistent” cookies on the website.
 Session cookies will be deleted from your computer when you close your browser.
 Persistent cookies will remain stored on your computer until deleted, or until they reach a specified expiry date.

-We will use the session cookies to: keep track of you whilst you navigate the website; keep track of items in your shopping basket; prevent fraud and increase website security; and use your details to help with navigation around the site.
+We will use the session cookies to: keep track of you whilst you navigate the website; ; prevent fraud and increase website security; and use your details to help with navigation around the site.
 We will use the persistent cookies to: enable our website to recognise you when you visit and keep track of your preferences in relation to the use of our website.